How to Get a Mortgage with a High DTI Ratio (2024 Update)

 You can use free budgeting tools, like You Need a Budget or Empower's Personal Capital, to help you prioritize which debts to pay down first.

 If you have high-interest debts, consider refinancing them.
-Doing so can reduce your monthly payments and save you on interest costs.
+Doing so can reduce your monthly payments and help you save on interest costs.
 Companies like Society Mortgage often provide free consultations to explore options for reducing your debts and DTI ratio.

 Taking on a side job that matches your skills and interests can also boost your DTI ratio.
 Many lenders consider this extra income when calculating your DTI ratio.
 However, you must have worked the side job for at least one year for the income to be included in your ratio, according to Naimey.